evelyndeathtrap/Concord-/README.md

 an oval is hell
-inverted oval is absolveed hell straight is the universe to be exact please consult the people who put language into a rocket trajectory (analog) integrator and also developed a consciousness using combined waveforms somehow
+inverted oval is absolveed hell straight is the universe to be exact please consult the people who put language into a rocket trajectory (analog)

+please make use positive, it can be productive destruction, escape, overall or self imporvement. please do not do divine comedies.` integrator and also developed a consciousness using combined waveforms somehow

 thieves.